jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 The EtherCrab story started with my dream of writing a motion controller in Rust to provide a modern alternative to the venerable [LinuxCNC project](https://github.com/LinuxCNC/linuxcnc/).
-But motion controllers are hard, even with the right books, so I did what any good programmer would do: procrastinate by implementing an entire industrial automation protocol instead! **Say hello to [EtherCrab](https://crates.io/crates/ethercrab) - a pure Rust EtherCAT controller that supports Linux, macOS, Windows and even `no_std`.**
+But motion controllers are hard, even with the right books, so I did what any good programmer would do: procrastinate by implementing an entire industrial fieldbus protocol instead! **Say hello to [EtherCrab](https://crates.io/crates/ethercrab) - a pure Rust EtherCAT controller that supports Linux, macOS, Windows and even `no_std`.**